-Support Talking Rock Preserve!
+Support the Talking Rock Nature Preserve!

 Preserve/Park Status Update

 The preserve was historically used for timber production which means it was a tree farm of planted pines in rows that were densely spaced and the trees were all the same age.
 In 2014, a selective timber harvest was completed by STPAL to improve the health of the forest by allowing tree diversity to be restored, create more diverse habitat areas, and in advance of building the public recreation elements.

 The +/- 10-mile trail system has been constructed and is being used by bikers, runners, and walkers.

 The +/- 3-mile green trail loop, Jon's Trail, is smooth and flowy.
 It's great for mountain bikers of all ages and abilities with very gradual climbs and descents.
 Newbies and veteran bikers often say that it's one of the most fun trails in North Georgia.